 In the spring of 2012, the Jenkins family came to Johns Hopkins Children's Center where they met her pediatric neurosurgeon and plastic and reconstructive surgeon.

 Even though craniosynostosis repairs have been done for many years, the Hopkins surgeons used a novel approach that ensured greater accuracy and precision.
 Before the surgery, Lucy underwent a 3-D head CT scan, which allowed the surgeons to meticulously plan every cut before they even made the first incision.

 This virtual pre-surgery mapping helps reduce the chance for error and increases the precision and accuracy of execution.
 Based on the 3-D images, the surgeons also create shaping guides, which they put on the patient's head before the procedure to help them navigate more precisely during the actual operation.

-This approach is vastly superior to the current technique of simply "eyeballing" it, says Dr. Dorafshar.
-It is particularly useful in infants who are diagnosed later and in whom minimally invasive surgery is no longer an option.
+This approach is vastly superior to the current technique of simply "eyeballing" it, and it is particularly useful in infants who are diagnosed later and in whom minimally invasive surgery is no longer an option.

 Lucy's parents even saw the computer models of Lucy's head along with the planned cuts and reconstruction.